1907 ECAHA season

 The 1907 ECAHA season was the second season of the Eastern Canada Amateur Hockey Association (ECAHA).
 Teams played a ten-game schedule.
-The Montreal Wanderers won the league championship going undefeated, with their only loss of the season coming in a Stanley Cup challenge series with Kenora.
+The Montreal Wanderers lost the Stanley Cup to the Kenora Thistles of the Manitoba Hockey Association mid-season, but went undefeated in the regular season to win the league championship.
+They proceeded to defeat Kenora in a two-game total goals series to win back the Cup.